Redditch (constituency): Constituency profile

+Redditch is a constituency in Worcestershire in the West Midlands region of England.
+It covers the town and borough of Redditch, which has a population of around 88,000, and a rural area within the district of Wychavon to the west and south of the town, including the villages of Harvington and Wychbold.

+Redditch is a large town located around 12 mi south of Birmingham.
+It was traditionally a centre for the manufacture of needles and fishhooks; in the late 19th century, the town produced 90% of the world's needles.
+Redditch was designated a new town in 1964 to accommodate overspill from Birmingham, leading to rapid suburban development; the town's population more than doubled over the next twenty years.
+Redditch has overall average levels of wealth; the town has a mixture of housing types with some deprived and some affluent suburbs.
+House prices are generally higher than the rest of the West Midlands but lower than the UK average.

+Residents of Redditch have a similar age profile to the rest of the country.
+They have average levels of income, homeownership and child poverty.
+Residents generally have below-average levels of education and a high proportion work in the retail and manufacturing sectors.
+The percentage claiming unemployment benefits is in line with the UK-wide rate.
+White people made up 91% of the population at the 2021 census.

+Most of the town is represented by the Labour Party at the district council level, with some Conservatives elected in the rural areas and Reform UK councillors elected at the most recent election.
+At the county council, which held elections in 2025, all seats in the town were won by Reform UK.
+Voters in Redditch strongly supported leaving the European Union in the 2016 referendum; an estimated 62% voted in favour of Brexit compared to the UK-wide rate of 52%.

 Boundaries

 This seat is located in Worcestershire and contains the whole borough of Redditch and parts of the district of Wychavon.

 1997–2024: The Borough of Redditch and the District of Wychavon ward of Inkberrow.

 To make the size of the constituency's electorate suitable, the nearby villages of Inkberrow, Callow Hill, Cookhill, Feckenham, and Astwood Bank were included upon the constituency's creation in 1997.
 For the 2010 general election the seat was expanded slightly in line with the revised boundaries of the Inkberrow ward.
 The villages of Hanbury and the Lenches were included, and the constituency reclassified from Borough to County.

-2024–present: Under the 2023 Periodic Review of Westminster constituencies which came into effect for the 2024 general election, the constituency is composed of the following as they existed on 1 December 2020:
+2024–present: Under the 2023 review of Westminster constituencies which came into effect for the 2024 general election, the constituency is composed of the following as they existed on 1 December 2020: